prono69/imghost/README.md

-🤝 Contributing
+## 🤝 Contributing

 We welcome contributions!
 If you want to improve the bot or add new features, feel free to fork the repository and submit a pull request. 🙌

-📞 Support
+## 📞 Support

 If you encounter any issues or need help, please reach out to us via our Support Channel. 💬

-🔗 Links
+## 🔗 Links

 GitHub Repository: https://github.com/yourusername/imagehost

 Alpha Bots Official Website: https://alphabots_website_link_here

 Thank you for using the Image Hosting Bot!
-Happy sharing!🌬️
+Happy sharing! 🎉